Internet2/class-workshop-researchdev-copilot/01-cancer-data-analysis/README.md

 ## Notebooks

-- [`fm-ad-notebook-exploration.ipynb`](fm-ad-notebook-exploration.ipynb): This notebook focuses on exploring the cancer data, performing initial data analysis, and gaining insights into the dataset.
+- [`fm-ad-notebook-exploration.ipynb`](fm-ad-notebook-exploration.ipynb): This notebook focuses on exploring the cancer data, performing initial data exploration, and gaining insights into the dataset.

 - [`fm-ad-notebook-processing.ipynb`](fm-ad-notebook-processing.ipynb): This notebook covers the data processing steps, including cleaning, transforming, and preparing the data for further analysis.